Breaking Down the Professional Teeth Cleaning Cost Without Insurance

 Typical Cost Ranges for Scaling, Polish & Fluoride Therapy

 In addition to these two common methods, Scaling, Polish & Fluoride Therapy is also recommended for a more thorough cleaning, with a positive impact on oral health and appearance.
-The professional teeth cleaning cost without insurance for this particular procedure ranges from CA $150 and CA $400.

 What Factors Impact the Cost?